git-mhaque/LunchGenie/README.md

 To run LunchGenie and get lunch recommendations:

 1. Make sure your Python virtual environment is active and all dependencies are installed.
-2. Run the app from the root of the project using Python's module syntax:
+2. Run the app from the root directory using:

     ```
-    python -m lunchgenie.agent recommend
+    python -m lunchgenie.cli recommend
     ```

    This is the recommended way to run LunchGenie.
-It will search for suitable restaurants and print the top recommendations based on your criteria.

-Sample output:
+The CLI will show real-time progress, such as the number of restaurants found and review analysis for each result, and then print your top recommendations.

+Sample output (progress messages included):
 ```
-Found 17 high-rated options.
+Found 16 high-rated options.
 Analyzing reviews...
-Analyzing reviews for Cha Ching (5).
-Analyzing reviews for Tian38 (5).
+Analyzing reviews for Tian38 ...
-Analyzing reviews for Bamboo House Chinese Restaurant Melbourne (5).
+Analyzing reviews for Lucy Liu Kitchen and Bar ...
-Analyzing reviews for Miss Mi Restaurant & Bar (5).
+Analyzing reviews for Jom ...
-Analyzing reviews for Nelayan Restaurant (5).
+Analyzing reviews for Cha Ching ...
-Analyzing reviews for Jom (5).
+Analyzing reviews for Bamboo House Chinese Restaurant Melbourne ...
-Analyzing reviews for Blue Chillies (5).
+Analyzing reviews for Blue Chillies ...
-Analyzing reviews for Tazio (5).
-Analyzing reviews for Nan Yang Express Chinatown (5).
+Analyzing reviews for Nan Yang Express Chinatown ...
+Analyzing reviews for ccwok ...
-Analyzing reviews for Ho Liao Melbourne (5).
+Analyzing reviews for Melba Restaurant ...
-Analyzing reviews for Lim Kopi (5).
+Analyzing reviews for Chin Chin ...
-Analyzing reviews for Mint & Co.
-(5).
+Analyzing reviews for Mint & Co. ...
-Analyzing reviews for Pondok Rempah (5).
+Analyzing reviews for Tabouli ...
-Analyzing reviews for Achelya Restaurant, Cafe and Bar.
-(5).
+Analyzing reviews for Kan Eang by Thai Culinary ...
-Analyzing reviews for Kedai Satay in King St (5).
+Analyzing reviews for Leyalina ...
-Analyzing reviews for ILoveIstanbul (5).
+Analyzing reviews for Garden State Hotel ...
-Analyzing reviews for Kan Eang by Thai Culinary (5).
+Analyzing reviews for Tonka ...

 Recommended team lunch places (clean reviews, high rating, short walk):

-- Jom (restaurant, point_of_interest, food, establishment)
+- Jom (restaurant, food, point_of_interest, establishment)
-  Rating: 4.9 from 857 reviews; 448m from point.
+  Rating: 4.9 from 906 reviews; 448m from point.
   Address: 378 Lonsdale St, Melbourne VIC 3000, Australia
   More: https://maps.google.com/?cid=2882563165016363395
-  Review summary: Overall, the reviews do not mention any food safety, hygiene, or customer mistreatment issues.
-The restaurant seems safe based on the feedback provided.
+  Review summary: Overall, the restaurant seems safe based on customer reviews.
+There are no mentions of food safety, hygiene issues, or mistreatment of customers.
+The food is generally well-received with some minor suggestions for improvement.

-- Cha Ching (restaurant, point_of_interest, food, establishment)
+- Cha Ching (restaurant, food, point_of_interest, establishment)
-  Rating: 4.7 from 2164 reviews; 196m from point.
+  Rating: 4.7 from 2197 reviews; 196m from point.
   Address: 348 Flinders Ln, Melbourne VIC 3000, Australia
   More: https://maps.google.com/?cid=15116040731015528848
-  Review summary: Overall, the reviews do not mention any food safety, hygiene, or customer mistreatment issues.
-The restaurant seems safe based on the feedback provided.
+  Review summary: Overall, the reviews indicate that the restaurant seems safe with no mentions of food safety, hygiene, rats/insects, food poisoning, severe unhygienic conditions, or serious customer mistreatment.
+Customers generally enjoyed the food, service, and atmosphere.

-- Blue Chillies (restaurant, point_of_interest, food, establishment)
+- Blue Chillies (restaurant, food, point_of_interest, establishment)
-  Rating: 4.7 from 396 reviews; 2186m from point.
+  Rating: 4.7 from 398 reviews; 2186m from point.
   Address: 182 Brunswick St, Fitzroy VIC 3065, Australia
   More: https://maps.google.com/?cid=676553577094659346
-  Review summary: It seems safe.
-Customers had positive experiences with the food, service, and atmosphere of the restaurant.
+  Review summary: There are no mentions of food safety, hygiene, rats/insects, food poisoning, severe unhygienic conditions, or serious customer mistreatment in the reviews.
+The restaurant seems safe based on customer feedback.

-- Mint & Co. (restaurant, point_of_interest, food, establishment)
+- Mint & Co. (restaurant, food, point_of_interest, establishment)
-  Rating: 4.7 from 7658 reviews; 1985m from point.
+  Rating: 4.7 from 7781 reviews; 1985m from point.
   Address: 62 University St, Carlton VIC 3053, Australia
   More: https://maps.google.com/?cid=18180350769342393265
-  Review summary: It seems safe based on the customer reviews.
-The restaurant received positive feedback on the food quality, service, and atmosphere.
+  Review summary: Overall, the reviews do not mention any food safety or hygiene concerns.
+The restaurant seems safe based on customer feedback.

-- Kan Eang by Thai Culinary (restaurant, point_of_interest, food, establishment)
+- Kan Eang by Thai Culinary (restaurant, food, point_of_interest, establishment)
-  Rating: 4.7 from 1534 reviews; 275m from point.
+  Rating: 4.7 from 1555 reviews; 275m from point.
   Address: 306 Flinders Ln, Melbourne VIC 3000, Australia
   More: https://maps.google.com/?cid=11719064961553893173
-  Review summary: Overall, the reviews are very positive with customers praising the food, service, and ambiance of the restaurant.
-No red flags related to food safety, hygiene, or customer mistreatment were mentioned.
+  Review summary: All customer reviews are positive and do not mention any food safety, hygiene, or customer mistreatment issues.
+The restaurant seems safe based on the reviews.
 ```

 To test LLM connectivity only (diagnostic), use:
 ```
-python -m lunchgenie.agent
+python -m lunchgenie.cli
 ```

 ## Future Enhancements